zarr-developers/zarr-python/docs/user-guide/arrays.rst

 bit-shuffle filter applied.

 When using a compressor, it can be useful to get some diagnostics on the compression ratio.
-Zarr arrays provide a ``info`` property which can be used to print some diagnostics, e.g.:
+Zarr arrays provide the :func:`zarr.Array.info` property which can be used to print useful diagnostics, e.g.:

 .. ipython:: python

    z.info

+The :func:`zarr.Array.info_complete` method inspects the underlying store and prints additional diagnostics, e.g.:

+.. ipython:: python

+   z.info_complete()

 If you don't specify a compressor, by default Zarr uses the Blosc compressor.
 Blosc is generally very fast and can be configured in a variety of